ruiqili2/fa16-honors-project/README.md

 key_piece_4: solve the "puzzel" in room_6<br />
 key_piece_5: go down to the "basement" under room_13 and get tele_machine for key_piece_6<br />
 key_piece_6: "opengolden" chest in room_7 and get quantum core for teleportation<br />
-key_piece_7: unlock automatically when you have seen over 7 different room.<br />
+key_piece_7: unlock automatically when you have seen over 7 different room.<br /><br />

-After you have 7 key pieces, type end to enter the boss room, and you will see that every time you attack the Monstro, it will lose one bloods.
-After three attacks, you will kill the Monstro.<br />
+**After you have 7 key pieces, type end to enter the boss room, and you will see that every time you attack the Monstro, it will lose one bloods.
+After three attacks, you will kill the Monstro.**<br />

 **For the requirement:**<br />
 (Yep!)At least 15 rooms.<br />